uktrade/platform-tools/commands/COMMANDS.md

 [↩ Parent](#copilot-helper-copilot)

-    Generate addon CloudFormation for each environment.
+    Generate addons CloudFormation for each environment.

 ## Usage